terdelyi/terdelyicouk/content/posts/from-novice-to-expert.md

 toughest, most nonsensical parts, you cannot predict when things will click.
 But eventually, they will.

 My journey began with a national program that brought free broadband connectivity to high schools in Hungary.
-I was so much mesmerised by the information highway that on some days, I just couldn’t go home after my classes.
+I was so much mesmerised by the information highway that on some days, I just couldn't go home after my classes.
 I spent afternoons  in a lonely basement where we ran the school's web server on an i486, building websites or simply chatting with unknown  people from around the world.
 In 1998, I stepped into the era of Netscape Navigator, Hotmail, and various Telnet applications.
 I started with HTML, and later, someone showed me how to capture and process POST requests using